ccmehil/star_coords/README.md

 # Hardware

-I'm using a sh1106 module for the OLED display
+I'm using a sh1106 module for the OLED display and a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/)

 ![Example Running](docs/IMG_0931.jpg "Live")